sayakpaul/tt-scale-flux/README.md

 </details>

+> [!NOTE]
-If the neighbors do not improve the current search round results, we simply reject the round.
+> If the neighbors in the current round do not improve the current search round results, we simply reject the round, starting the next round with a new base nosie.
+In case of worse neighbors, we don't serialize the artifacts.

 ## More results